-By weight sprat Sprattus sprattus and sandeel Ammodytes species caught by Danish vessels dominate 2.1.1.2 the landings, followed by plaice Pleuronectes platessa, herring Clupea harengus and sole Solea solea that are primarily landed by Dutch vessels.
+By weight, Danish vessels dominate the landings with catches of sprat Sprattus sprattus and sandeel 2.1.1.2 Ammodytes species, followed by herring Clupea harengus, plaice Pleuronectes platessa, and sole Solea solea that are primarily landed by Dutch vessels.
 Brown crab Cancer pagurus is the top shellfish species to be landed, followed by whelk Buccinum undatum, which are both targeted by English vessels.
-Whiting Merlangius merlangus is almost entirely landed by the French fleet
+Whiting Merlangius merlangus is almost entirely landed by the French fleet.